joinpursuit/budgeting-app-project-prompt/README.md

 # Full Stack Budgeting App

-Create a backend API using express that performs full CRUD on one model: `transactions`, using RESTful routes.
+Create a backend API using express that performs full CRUD on one model: `transactions`, using RESTful routes and connect it to a React app.

 ## Overview